 "The C programming language has been around for a long time and is still used a lot nowadays.
-The core of the language is very solid, but other aspects are showing their age.
+Its foundations are very solid, but other aspects are showing their age.
 C2 attempts to modernize these parts, while keeping the feel of C. It should be seen as an evolution of C."

 This philosophy leads to the following design goals:

-As such, since C2 is an evolution of C, it has explicit non goals:
+As C2 is an evolution of C, it also has explicit non goals:

 - higher-level features (like object-orientation, garbage collection, etc.)

 - to be a completely new language

 So why would you choose C2 over C?

 - Easy access to features like LTO (link-time optimization)

 - Better diagnostics (which, again, speeds up development)